Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Abstract

 \section{Abstract}

-Data-Free Class Incremental Learning (DFCIL) aims to sequentially learn tasks with access only to data from the current one.
-DFCIL is of interest because it mitigates concerns about privacy and long-term storage of data, while at the same time alleviating the problem of catastrophic forgetting in incremental learning.
-In this work, we introduce robust saliency guidance for DFCIL and propose a new framework, which we call RObust Saliency Supervision (ROSS), for mitigating the negative effect of saliency drift.
-Firstly, we use a teacher-student architecture leveraging low-level tasks to supervise the model with global saliency.
-We also apply boundary-guided saliency to protect it from drifting across object boundaries at intermediate layers.
-Finally, we introduce a module for injecting and recovering saliency noise to increase robustness of saliency preservation.
-Our experiments demonstrate that our method can retain better saliency maps across tasks and achieve state-of-the-art results on the CIFAR-100, Tiny-ImageNet and ImageNet-Subset DFCIL benchmarks.
-Code will be made publicly available.
+Exemplar-free Class Incremental Learning (EFCIL) aims to sequentially learn tasks with access only to data from the current one.
+EFCIL is of interest because it mitigates concerns about privacy and long-term storage of data, while at the same time alleviating the problem of catastrophic forgetting in incremental learning.
+In this work, we introduce task-adaptive saliency for EFCIL and propose a new framework, which we call Task-Adaptive Saliency Supervision (TASS), for mitigating the negative effects of saliency drift between different tasks.
+We first apply boundary-guided saliency to maintain task adaptivity and \textit{plasticity} on model attention.
+Besides, we introduce task-agnostic low-level signals as auxiliary supervision to increase the \textit{stability} of model attention.
+Finally, we introduce a module for injecting and recovering saliency noise to increase the robustness of saliency preservation.
+Our experiments demonstrate that our method can better preserve saliency maps across tasks and achieve state-of-the-art results on the CIFAR-100, Tiny-ImageNet, and ImageNet-Subset EFCIL benchmarks.
+Code is available at \url{https://github.com/scok30/tass}.